Top Quark Physics at the Tevatron

 In the $had$ channel, both $W$ bosons decay hadronically into two quarks.
 The final state consists then of at least six jets among which two of them are $b$-quark jets.
 This channel has the advantage of a large branching fraction and no undetectable final state particles but is challenged by a QCD multi-jet background that dominates the signal by several orders of magnitude in cross section.
 The use of $b$-tagging in this channel is therefore essential.
 The purity of the sample can be further increased by using kinematical and topological characteristics of the \ttbar\ events.

 The trigger and event selection is described in Sec.~\ref{sec:reco}.
 After additionally requiring that two jets are identified as $b$-jets the signal-to-background ratio is around 1:2.
 To further separate the all hadronic \ttbar\ signal from the QCD background multivariate approaches are used.
-CDF combines several kinematical jet or event variables into a neural network while \dzero\ uses a relative likelihood.
+CDF combines several kinematical jet or event variables into a neural network while \dzero\ uses a relative likelihood method.
 The choice of the input variables to these multivariate discriminants is based on the signal-to-background separation power and agreement between the data and the background MC model as evaluated in a background dominated control region.
 The input variables mainly measure the amount of energy in the event, and the topology of the event.
-For example, the event centrality, planarity, and sphericity are used.
+For example, the event centrality, aplanarity, and sphericity are used.